Celsira/.github/profile/README.md

 Celsira is revolutionizing the way private beaches operate and interact with their guests.
 By digitalizing the management and reservation processes, Celsira provides an all-in-one solution for beach owners, while also enhancing the customer experience for beachgoers.
-Celsima, the management tool within Celsira, empowers beach owners and their employees to efficiently manage operations, from deck chair reservations, to customer analytics, reseravtions and payments.
+Celsima, the management tool within Celsira, empowers beach owners and their employees to efficiently manage operations, from deck chair reservations, to customer analytics, reservations and payments.

 # Table of Contents